Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Improve survival

 Supplemental oxygen affects all of these factors, along with the lungs' ability to exchange carbon dioxide for oxygen.
-There is some evidence that supplemental oxygen may also reduce heart problems in patients with COPD.
+There is some evidence that supplemental oxygen may also reduce heart problems in people with COPD.

 Many hospitals offer these programs, which are led by a team of health professionals.
 Pulmonary rehabilitation can also be done in the home or community.
 The treatment is tailored to individual patients.
 But it usually includes: